omics-datascience/modulector/sdk/README.md

 `MODULECTOR_API_BASE_URL` or each tool's `base_url` argument to target a custom Modulector deployment.

+When deployed with the root Docker Compose stack, nginx proxies the MCP Streamable HTTP endpoint at `https://<mydomain.com>/mcp`.

 ## Development

 Build this SDK from the `sdk/` directory: